adarshchavakula/PersonalizationProject/README.md

 * How was the data preprocessed?
 * What similarity metric did you use?
 ![Visualization of correlation between users](data/highly-correlated-users.png)
-* How are the training, tuning and test datasets defined?
+* How are the training, tuning and test data sets defined?
 * How is the model evaluated?

 ### Model-Based CF Analysis
-We are using the **insert name** as a benchmark for a model-based CF because **insert reason**.
+We are using the SVD algorithm as a benchmark for a model-based CF.  We use the Surprise package, which can be installed using the following command: $ pip install scikit-surprise.
+Read more about Surprise [here](http://surpriselib.com/).
 * How was the data preprocessed?
-* How are the training, tuning and test datasets defined?
+* How are the training, tuning and test data sets defined?
 * How is the model evaluated?